MidgetHiC/CSC325ClassProject/README.md

 2. **Create a branch** – Work on a separate branch for your changes.
 3. **Make changes** – Implement features, fix bugs, or improve documentation.
 4. **Submit a pull request** – Propose your changes for review and integration.
+5. **Reference markdown-QA.md** - Take a look at markdown-QA.md within /docs/contributor-guides/ for a detailed guide explaining how Markdown file quality is maintained in the repository.

 ## Goals